Lutherwaves/debug-my-dinner/content/pages/cooks/homemade-doner-kebap.md

 ## Serve

-1. In a heated pan, toast your tortilla/lavash bread for a 30 seconds or until warm
+1. In a heated pan, toast your flat bread for a 30 seconds or until warm

-2. In the middle, place a tbsp of greek yoghurt.
+2. In the middle, place a tbsp of greek yogurt.

 3. Put a few slices of marinated onions, cucumbers and tomato.